NickMcL/Myaku/README.md

 # Reibun: Japanese Sample Sentences _in Context_
 A search engine for finding high quality native Japanese articles published on the web demonstrating in-context usage for any bit of Japanese language of interest.

-Can be used to search for native in-context usage of Japanese words, set phrases, sayings, idioms, and more.
+Can be used to search for native in-context usage of Japanese words, set phrases, sayings, idioms, and more!

 ## Motivation

-After years of Japanese study, I've found that the most important thing for me to understanding new bits of Japanese language is to see those bits of language used by natives in context as possible.
+After years of Japanese study, I've found that the most important thing for me to understanding new bits of Japanese language is to see those bits of language used by natives in as much context as possible.

 There are multiple large collections of Japanese sample sentences out there such as [the Tatoeba Project][1], [Weblio][2], and [Yourei][3] that can help